ajshajib/dolphin/CONTRIBUTING.rst

     $ git checkout -b bugfix/name-of-your-bugfix

-Remember to add 'bugfix/' or 'feature/' at the beginning of your fork name.
+Remember to add 'bugfix/' or 'feature/' at the beginning of your branch name.
 Now you can make your changes locally.

 4. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with tox::